-For more information on the reasons for HHSC's disqualification of Respondents, see Section 3.3.2, "Conflicts of Interest,"
+For more information on the reasons for HHSC's disqualification of Respondents, see Section 3.3.2, "Conflicts of Interest," and Section 3.3.3, "Former Employees of a State Agency."

 1.11 Term of Contract

 The Initial Contract Period will begin on the Contract's Effective Date (generally the date HHSC signs the contract) and will continue through August 31, 2015 (the "Initial Contract Period").
 HHSC may, at its option, extend the Contract for an additional period or periods, not to exceed a total of eight (8) operational years.
 All reserved Contract extensions beyond the Initial Contract Period will be subject to good faith negotiation between the parties.